 On October 4, 2018, the Company closed a non-brokered private placement of 2,885,880 shares at \$0.085 per unit for gross proceeds of \$245,300.
 Each Unit is comprised of one common share of the Company and one non-transferable share purchase warrant.
 Each share warrant entitles the holder to purchase an additional common share at a price of \$0.10 per share until September 20, 2020, subject to accelerated expiry in certain circumstances.
 An officer of the Company participated in the private placement, having purchased 1,000,000 common shares and a Director of the Company participated, having purchased 588,230 common shares.
+456,768 shares were issued for debenture repayment.
 The Company incurred share issue costs of \$2,808 in connection with this financing.
 No value was allocated to the attachable warrants.